herkkules/herkkules/README.md

 > - **Due Diligence:** I conduct user-focused feasibility studies with real-time visibility and alignment.
 I have academic fundamentals and operational experience in sensistive systems.
 I am a **Systems Thinking**-oriented **Software Developer** that strives to compartmentalise risks.
 I can break down mental models into code.

 > - **Go-to-market:** Bias for action.
 Entering a new market requires more than a plan, it demands strategic network-building and implementation.
-I can establish common professional social networks for setting up success.
+I can establish common professional partnerships for success.

 > - **Implementation:** The intensity of real-world implementation fuels my creativity.
 We can figure something out.